 The class InformationRequirement is used to model an information requirement, as represented by a plain arrow in a DRD.
+InformationRequirement is cialization of DMNElement, from which it inherits the optional id, description, and label attributes.

 An InformationRequirement element is a component of a Decision element, and it associates that requiring Decision element with a requiredDecision element, which is an instance of Decision, or a requiredInput element, which is an instance of InputData.